Tips from Netflix and Spotify on seamless customer onboarding and lower churn rates.

 Critical to success, of course, is a frictionless and uninterrupted experience.
 And payments play a central role.
 It allows for seamless customer onboarding, and reduces your involuntary churn rate (which is when a service is paused or canceled without the customer’s knowledge).

 To deliver an experience that keeps your customers coming back again, and again, we recommend the following:

-Make the signup a breeze
+Make customer onboarding a breeze

 The signup is the moment of truth, and it is vital to get it right.
 There are many things that can impact (both positively and negatively) on the experience.

-"It is really valuable to have a payments partner with inside knowledge of the market, and the tools to help you." - Thierry Locard, Netflix.
+"It is valuable to have a payments partner with inside knowledge of the market, and the tools to help you." - Thierry Locard, Netflix.